Canon 50D vs Fujifilm X-T100

 It is notable that the X-T100 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 50D does not offer wifi capability.
+In contrast, the 50D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 50D (unlike the X-T100) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 50D and the X-T100 have been discontinued, but can regularly be found used on eBay.
 The 50D was replaced by the Canon 60D, while the X-T100 was followed by the Fujifilm X-T200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon 50D and the Fujifilm X-T100?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.